-The Top Table restaurant serves as a training ground for students in contemporary and formal cuisine and service.
-The contemporary menu is casually elegant-a combination of local ingredients with western flair-paired with friendly, professional service.
-The formal menu features cuisine based in classical techniques with an emphasis on innovative and modernist cooking methods, and a service model that includes gueridon service and white-tablecloth elegance.
+The Top Table restaurant serves as a training ground for students in both contemporary and formal cuisine and service.
+The contemporary menu is casually elegant-a combination of local ingredients with western flair-and is paired with friendly, professional service.
+The formal menu features cuisine based in classical techniques with an emphasis on innovative and modernist methods of cooking, and a service model that includes gueridon service and white-tablecloth elegance.